John Broughton (dentist): Academic career

+In December 2025, Broughton received an Honorary Doctor of Science from the University of Otago "in recognition of his years of dedication to Māori health services and contribution to teaching and research."

 Playwright career

 While studying in 1988 at the University of Otago, Broughton joined a playwright course run by Roger Hall.
 Subsequently, Broughton wrote several plays.
 His best-known play, Michael James Manaia (1991), was a one-person play about a New Zealand Vietnam veteran, first performed by actor Jim Moriarty and included an international presentation at the Edinburgh Festival.
 Significant in part because of its central Māori character, the work paved the way for other Māori playwrights.
 Twenty years after first being performed, it toured New Zealand and Australia in 2012 – performed by Te Kohe Tuhaka, produced by Taki Rua Productions – to critical acclaim.

 Broughton received the New Zealand Bruce Mason Playwriting Award in 1990.